opea-project/GenAIComps/comps/llms/faq-generation/vllm/langchain/README.md

 # vLLM FAQGen LLM Microservice

-This microservice interacts with the vLLM server to generate FAQs from Input Text.[Text Generation Inference](https://github.com/huggingface/text-generation-inference) (vLLM) is a toolkit for deploying and serving Large Language Models (LLMs).
-VLLM enables high-performance text generation for the most popular open-source LLMs, including Llama, Falcon, StarCoder, BLOOM, GPT-NeoX, and more.
+This microservice interacts with the vLLM server to generate FAQs from Input Text.[vLLM](https://github.com/vllm-project/vllm) is a fast and easy-to-use library for LLM inference and serving, it delivers state-of-the-art serving throughput with a set of advanced features such as PagedAttention, Continuous batching and etc..
+Besides GPUs, vLLM already supported [Intel CPUs](https://www.intel.com/content/www/us/en/products/overview.html) and [Gaudi accelerators](https://habana.ai/products).

 ## 🚀1.
 Start Microservice with Docker

 If you start an LLM microservice with docker, the `docker_compose_llm.yaml` file will automatically start a VLLM service with docker.

+To setup or build the vLLM image follow the instructions provided in [vLLM Gaudi](https://github.com/opea-project/GenAIComps/tree/main/comps/llms/text-generation/vllm/langchain#22-vllm-on-gaudi)

 ### 1.1 Setup Environment Variables